 Where to Start as a Business

-- Consider your supply chain: Where can you reduce waste?
+- Consider supply chains: Where can you reduce waste?
 Where can you purchase more sustainable materials?
 Who do you want to support with your business?

-The above steps are good starting places, but the real magic happens when you incorporate CSR in all that you do as a business.
+The above steps are good starting places, but the real magic happens when you incorporate CSR in all the aspects of your business.
 Check out our film Prosperity to learn more about the significant power you hold as a business owner and as a consumer.

 Sources for this article:

 Editor’s Notes: This post was originally published on February 9, 2018, and has been updated for quality and relevancy.